hdev7/Forecast-future-traffic-on-wikipedia-pages/README.md

 # Forecast-future-traffic-on-wikipedia-pages
 Built a forecasting model using time series analysis model - ARIMA.
-My LSTM Recurrent Nueral Network model improved the forecasting accuracy by 3\%
+My LSTM Recurrent Neural Network model improved the forecasting accuracy by 3\%

 What's in store